Physics-50/Module-1/docs/week2.md

 + Question 3: Measurement of critical angle - The Phyphox app will continuously measure the angle of your phone.
 How will you accurately read out the angle corresponding to the critical angle.
 Keep your response to 1-2 sentences.

-+ Question 4: Data collection - How many data points will you take?
-(Given the spread of your preliminary data, think about an acceptable random uncertainty to observe an effect.
-You should follow a similar approach to the "How Many Trials" mini-question to make this estimate).
-In what order will you take the data points? (think about shuffling the order of data points you take).
++ Question 4: It is important to have a plan for how many trials you will take as well as the order in which you will collect your data.
+How many trials per mass?
+How to order the measurements?

 + Question 5: Testing of Hypothesis - Based on the data you will obtain, how will you test the hypothesis?
-Expected response: 1-2 sentences.
+Keep your response to: 1-2 sentences.

 + And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-2){:target="_blank"}